Dannnno/Quasar/README.md

 other webbrowsers (on a much smaller scale in all likelihood)

-Approximate timeline/order of events
+###Approximate timeline/order of events:
   1. Getting a working implementation of a CSS Parser.
 This will probably be a gradual process, lots of coming back and covering edge cases and such.
   2. Getting a working implementation of an HTML Parser.
 Again, gradual.
 Going to take a lot of work... <understatement of the year>
   3. HTML rendering.
 I frankly have no idea how I'm even going to approach this
   4. CSS rendering.
 See above
   5. Working implementation of a JavaScript Parser.
 See <1>, <2>
   6. JavaScript interpreter.
 See <3>
   7. JavaScript rendering (ie rendering things based on JavaScript)
   8. Actual browser implementation.
 Don't really know what this will entail, but I imagine a lot of stuff with HTTP requests
   9. Use my new browser semi-exclusively.
 Fix edge cases as they come up.
   10. ???
   11. Profit!

 ...